Mountains, lakes, glaciers... New Zealand's call of the wild.

 Lake Tekapo, although smaller in size, is no less picturesque.
 Maoris were the first to visit this area and its name, Tekapo, may be loosely translated as ’a resting place’.
 The first European to come here was apparently James Mackenzie, New Zealand’s outlaw and folk hero of Scottish origin, who was caught stealing sheep, put in prison, from which he escaped twice, before being granted a pardon.
 Now the region through which he was smuggling stolen sheep is named after him.
 It pays off, sometimes, to defy the law!

 Church of Good Shepherd is a famous landmark of the Tekapo township.
-Built in 1935 on the hill by the lake, it is a tiny, but elegant construction, which instead of the traditional altar, has a huge window that frames the magnificent landscape beyond.
-What better way to praise God, than by admiring the view!
+Built in 1935 on the hill by the lake, it is a tiny, but elegant construction, which instead of the traditional altar has a huge window that frames the magnificent landscape beyond.
+What better way to praise God, than by admiring his creation!
 Mackenzie farmers are fine aesthetes, but they are also very fond of their dogs.
 Its proof is a bronze statue of a sheep dog next to the church, commissioned by them in a gesture of gratitude towards their four legged companions in the daily running of the sheep business.

 The surroundings of the lake Tekapo offer magnificent views, but don’t forget to look at the sky!
 Free of light pollution and clear for most of the year, the night sky here will take you on an exhilarating journey across the galaxy.
-If you want to get ‘closer’ to the stars, a visit to the observatory on the top of Mount John is in order.
+If you want to get ‘closer’ to the stars, a visit to the observatory on top of Mount John is in order.
 University of Canterbury’s Mt John observatory is world famous and the area surrounding it has been declared an International Dark Sky Reserve, which means it is now protected from any potential light pollution.
 How great is that?!

 The landscape is a living thing and is always changing.
 The glaciers melt, new lakes are created, the mountains are constantly growing due to the movement of two tectonic plates, that run, like a spine, the length of New Zealand, but then, they are also subject to erosion.
 This landscape of high mountains and vast lakes, the Earth’s crust in constant movement, feels almost too big, too monumental for the island of this size.
 It is a landscape where you can get lost (literally), which for many is the ultimate challenge and for others, a place to admire nature’s grandeur and to feel a quiet happiness, that we are also part of this world, that this is our home.